 How much personal injury compensation will I receive?

 Every claim is different.
-However, there are guidelines issued by the courts for solicitors.
+However, there are guidelines issued by the courts for solicitors and you’ll find a table below showing what amount of compensation you can expect depending on your injury.
 All our solicitors are experts in handling work accident compensation claims and know how to use these guidelines to ensure you receive the right amount of compensation.
 You will be advised, once initial evidence has been collected, as to the likely level of compensation for your injuries.